Unleash/unleash-client-go/README.md

 #### Bootstrapping from Google

-Since the google cloud storage API returns a Reader, implementing a Bootstrap from GCS is done using something similar to
+Since the Google Cloud Storage API returns a Reader, implementing a Bootstrap from GCS is done using something similar to

 ```go
 import (